Wonderland Hotel: History

 In the seven years that the Wonderland Club was open to the general public, so many men came to the area that the more affluent decided that they wanted their own facility and formed the Appalachian Club.
 They purchased a large tract of land from the Little River Lumber Company which owned over 76500 acre in the area between Gatlinburg and Cades Cove in what is today the Great Smoky Mountains National Park.
 The families built cabins and a clubhouse on the land and commuted via the Little River Railroad to the area during the summer months.
 This club became so popular that it was soon turning away prospective members.
 In 1919 a group of these men that could not gain access to the Appalachian Club got together, formed their own Association, and rather than building their own hotel, purchased the Wonderland Hotel and the buildings in its vicinity.
 The name was changed to The Wonderland Club Hotel.
 The hotel was owned jointly by members of the new association, and they closed the doors of the hotel to all but the Association members and their guests.
 About a year later, in 1920, a number of members of the club desired more privacy than the hotel could provide and an annex was built next to the Wonderland hotel on the West side, offering additional guest rooms.
 This annex remained private up until the hotel closed its doors for the last time under the provisions of the lease with the National Park Service.
 Some of the rooms in both the hotel and the annex were privately owned but could be rented out when their owners were not in residence.

 In 1923 the Wonderland Club and the Appalachian Club instigated the formation of the Great Smoky Mountains Conservation Association.
 The Association, led by Colonel David Chapman, campaigned for the creation of the Great Smoky Mountains National Park.
-On May 22, 1926, President Calvin Coolidge signed a bill committing the federal government to administer the land for a national park in the Great Smokies as soon as Tennessee and North Carolina donated 150,000 acres (610 km²) and to begin park development when the states donated 423000 acre.
+On May 22, 1926, President Calvin Coolidge signed a bill committing the federal government to administer the land for a national park in the Great Smokies as soon as Tennessee and North Carolina donated 150,000 acres (610 km^{2}) and to begin park development when the states donated 423000 acre.
 The Clubs managed to maintain the 50 acre concession of Elkmont by virtue of leases authorized by Congress when the park was formed.
 The leases were for $1 a year.
 In exchange for the $1 the Park service provided a water system, sanitation system, road upkeep, police coverage etc.